cs188-software-design-security-w20/team-project-cs188-spring21-complex/README.md

 ### Before running the server

 In `/server`, create a dotenv file `.env` for connecting to the database and session keys.
-In the `.env` file, assign the following keys (this is while the database is still hosted on AWS):
+In the `.env` file, assign the following keys (valid until we stop hosting the db on AWS around 6/11/21):

 ```
 DB_HOST='team-complex.c7rp55uyi5yc.us-east-2.rds.amazonaws.com'